 Councillor’s Beach and Lawlor’s Strand sweep in a charming arc and when the tide comes in, the beaches are completely submerged.
 Make sure you plan your swim in advance and in the evening, take the cliff-top path where you’ll stumble upon secret strands.

-Start at the flat rocks west of the harbour and follow the spectacular 6km Dunmore East Cliff Walk.
+Start at the flat rocks west of the harbour and follow the spectacular 6km Waterford Estuary Coastal Path.
 Dotted with benches, it’s a great place for a family hike.
-Stock up with a tasty picnic from the Lemon Tree Café and look for Bishop’s Cave, a flat rock below the cliff where open-air masses were held during Penal times.
+Look for Bishop’s Cave, a flat rock below the cliff where open-air masses were held during Penal times.

 This part of the coast is heavily eroded by wild winter storms from the south-east and the gleaming red sandstone cliffs are where you’ll spot fulmars and kittiwakes.
 Armed with binoculars, avid birdwatchers might even chance upon black cormorants and herring gulls standing on the rocky outcrops.